hashicorp/terraform-provider-aws/docs/contributing/retries-and-waiters.md

 	})

 	// This check is important - it handles when the AWS Go SDK operation retries without returning.
-	// e.g. any automatic retries due to network or throttling errors. if tfresource.TimedOut(err) {
+	// e.g., any automatic retries due to network or throttling errors. if tfresource.TimedOut(err) {
 		// The use of equals assignment (over colon equals) is also important here.
 		// This overwrites the error variable to simplify logic.